Volume-preserving Neural Networks: Testing

 \section{Testing}

-To demonstrate the utility of VPNN, we compare its performance in terms of accuracy, training time, and size of gradients throughout the layers.

-As mentioned in the introduction, we test on two standard datasets: \begin{enumerate} \item \textbf{Image data}.
-The \emph{MNIST Dataset} \citep{Letal} consisting of images ($28 \times 28$ pixel greyscale) of 70,000 handwritten digits (60,000 for training and 10,000 for testing).
+To demonstrate the utility of VPNN, we compare its performance in terms of accuracy, training time, and size of gradients throughout the layers on two standard classification datasets: \begin{enumerate} \item \textbf{Image data}.
+The \emph{MNIST Dataset} \cite{Letal} consisting of images ($28 \times 28$ pixel greyscale) of 70,000 handwritten digits (60,000 for training and 10,000 for testing).
 The object is to determine the digit (from $\{0,1,2,3,4,5,6,7,8,9\} $) from the image.
 So the input vector has $n_{in}= 28^2 = 784$ entries, and the output vector has $n_{out}=10$ entries. \item \textbf{Text data}.
-The \emph{IMDB Dataset} \citep{Metal} consisting of 25,000 movie reviews for training and the same number for testing.
+The \emph{IMDB Dataset} \cite{Metal} consisting of 25,000 movie reviews for training and the same number for testing.
 The object is to determine the sentiment (positive or negative) from the text.
 We use preprocessed bag-of-words format provided with the database and remove stopwords (like: an, a, the, this, that, etc) found in the Natural Language Toolkit's corpus, and then use the 4000 most frequently used remaining words in our bag-of-words.
 So the input vector has $n_{in} = 4000$ and the output vector has $n_{out}=2$. \end{enumerate}

 We consider 6 neural network models: three VPNN variants, one standard model for a control, and two mixed models using features of both:

 \begin{enumerate} \item \textbf{VPNN} The first $L-1$ layers are volume preserving and made up of rotation, permutation, diagonal, and coupled Chebyshev activation sublayers as described in Section \ref{model}, with the number of rotations in each layer equal to $ 2\lceil \log_2( n_{in} )\rceil $ and the Chebyshev parameter set to $M=2$. \item \textbf{VPNN1.3} The first $L-1$ layers are volume preserving and made up of rotation, permutation, diagonal, and coupled Chebyshev activation sublayers as described in Section \ref{model}, with the number of rotations in each layer equal to $ 2\lceil \log_2( n_{in} )\rceil $ and the Chebyshev parameter set to $M=1.3$. \item \textbf{VPNNt} The first $L-1$ layers are volume preserving and made up of rotation, permutation, diagonal, and coupled Chebyshev activation sublayers as described in Section \ref{model}, with the number of rotations in each layer equal to $2\lceil \log_2( n_{in} )\rceil $ but the Chebyshev parameters are trainable as described in Subsection \ref{Ct}. \item \textbf{S-ReLU} The first $L-1$ layers use a standard affine sublayer, $\vx \rightarrow W\vx +\vb$ followed by a ReLU activation function.
 (We considered also testing this model with a sigmoid activation function, however training was problematic due to vanishing gradients.) \item \textbf{Mixed1} The first $L-1$ layers use a standard affine sublayer, $\vx \rightarrow W\vx +\vb$ but use coupled Chebyshev activation sublayers with $M=1.3$. \item \textbf{Mixed2} The first $L-1$ layers are volume preserving and made up of rotation, permutation and diagonal sublayers as described in Section \ref{model}, with the number of rotations in each layer equal to $ 2\lceil \log_2( n_{in} )\rceil $, but the activation function is ReLU. \end{enumerate}